 Nothing defines the trajectory of a person’s life as much as their perspective on things.
 Every choice that we make and every opportunity that we seize (and don’t seize) is based on the lens through which we view the world.

-In fact, our minds are programmed to seek only those things that match our beliefs.
-Based on numerous studies done by neuroscientists, the brain has an internal “scanning device”, known as the Reticular Activating System (RAS), which pays close attention to only things that are most important to us.
+In fact, our minds are programmed to seek experiences that match our beliefs.
+Neuroscientists have discovered that the brain has an internal “scanning device”, known as the Reticular Activating System (RAS), which is especially attuned to the things that are significant to us.

-For example, if you make a decision to purchase a red Mini Cooper car, you will begin to notice cars that look like it more often than you did in the past.
-It’s not that there were no red Mini Coopers around you before your purchase decision; it’s just that you did not notice them.
+For example, if you make a decision to buy a red Mini Cooper car, you’ll begin to notice cars that look like it more often than you did in the past.
+It’s not that there weren’t any red Mini Coopers around you before your purchase decision; it’s just that you didn’t notice them.
 This is the RAS in action.

 Similarly, when we stick to a certain belief system, we program the RAS, by default, to only notice the things that match our beliefs.
-If you believe that everything is going against you in your life, you will seek incidences that validate this belief.
-If you believe that everything is conspiring in your favor, you will be cognizant of anything that proves this right.
+So if you believe that everything is going against you in your life, you will seek incidences that validate this belief.
+If you believe that everything is conspiring in your favor, you’ll be cognizant of anything that proves this right.

-This proves that we are the master of our thoughts and that it is our responsibility to remain vigilant of the beliefs that are running our internal programming.
-Without this awareness, we can find ourselves being trapped by limited thinking patterns, which can prevent us from living full, expressed lives.
+For this reason, we need to remain vigilant of the beliefs that are running our internal programming.
+Without this awareness, we can find ourselves being trapped by limited thinking patterns, which can prevent us from living fully expressed lives.

 To illustrate the importance of this truth, let us take a look at how this can play out in a real-life scenario.

 Let’s say there are two people, named Alice and Mary, who recently lost their jobs.